Hello, I’m Amelia.

 When we first meet, we will have an assessment session.
 We will discuss what you feel your requirements, best hopes for therapy, and expectations are.
 I will ask you about what has motivated you to come to sessions at this time.
 We shall then map out what the most helpful way forward is for you.

-As the first session will last for 90 minutes, there will be ample time and opportunity for you to talk freely and to discuss any questions or concerns you may have about therapy.
+At the first session there will be ample time and opportunity for you to talk freely and to discuss any questions or concerns you may have about therapy.
 If at the end of the session, you decide that you would like me to work with you, we will discuss practical details like frequency and times of sessions.

 You may find that it is easier for you to express yourself in ways that are nonverbal, using creative mediums such as art and writing.